Graylog2/documentation/pages/enterprise/forwarder.rst

 .. image:: /images/forwarders_list.png

-One place to review Cloud Forwarder connectivity is the *Forwarders* screen, under the *Systems* menu.
+One place to review Forwarder agent connectivity is the *Forwarders* screen, under the *Systems* menu.
 This page provides a summary of all Forwarders.
 Identify the green Connected badge on the Status column.
 This tells you that a Forwarder is actively sending messages to your cloud instance.
 Another key indicator is found on the Metrics column.
 The cells that show active message rates, again, prove your Forwarders works.